Equity Navigator: A case study in designing for empowerment

 As the Lead UX Designer, I was responsible for:

-User research: Conducted empathy mapping, developed personas, and gathered insights to understand user needs.
+User Research: Conducted empathy mapping, developed personas, and gathered insights to understand user needs.

-Information architecture: Structured content to ensure intuitive navigation and accessibility.
+Information Architecture: Structured content to ensure intuitive navigation and accessibility.

-Wireframing and prototyping: Designed wireframes and interactive prototypes to visualize and test the user interface.
+Wireframing and Prototyping: Designed wireframes and interactive prototypes to visualize and test the user interface.

 Key features